-If you are a gay couple wanting to have children, we recommend surrogacy.
-This being said, one of our best friends looked into LGBT adoption.
+If you are a same-sex couple wanting to have children, we recommend surrogacy.
+This being said, one of our best friends looked into adoption.
 He and his husband now have the cutest little boy you can imagine.
 All I know is having a child changed our lives.
 We are looking forward to the little things like watching her take her first step, her first birthday and going to school.”
 This is the story from one of our clients who we have helped to create a family.

-Facts about Gay Families
+Facts about LGBTQ+ Families

 About 4.3 percent of all adults living in the United States are in the LGBTQ community.
 These individuals have identified as gay, transgender, bisexual or lesbian.
 According to this percentage, over 10.7 million LGBTQ adults are residing in the United States.
 Approximately 1.4 million of these individuals identified as transgender and 50 percent of the community as bisexual.

 There are fewer marriages taking place in the general population than in the past and the percentages are still decreasing.
 According to Family Equality Council, the opposite is true for LGBTQ couples since they were granted the right to marry throughout the nation.
-Almost 1.1 million LGBTQ adults living in the United States have married someone of the same sex.
-This means there are more than 547,000 married gay couples in the nation.
+Almost 1.1 million adults living in the United States have married someone of the same sex.
+This means there are more than 547,000 married same-sex couples in the nation.

-How Many Children have LGBTQ Parents?
+How many children have LGBTQ+ Parents?

-Growing Up with Gay Parents
+Growing Up with LGBTQ+ Parents

-First, the development of your child is based on the quality of the parenting you provide and the strength of your relationship, not your sexual orientation.
+First, the development of your child is based on the quality of the parenting you provide, and the strength of your relationship; not your sexual orientation.

 • There are no differences regarding the gender identity of the children